jeremydub/dot15d4/docs/driver/driver-design.md

 - **R02.01** The driver model SHALL focus on a minimal set of low-level PHY features and thereby remain unencumbered by MAC features as far as possible.
 MAC features MAY become part of the driver model if (and only if) at least one of the supported SoCs provides hardware offloading for the feature.
 Typical examples of hardware-backed features currently available on widely used SoCs:
   - features to improve energy efficiency (fast and precise handling of radio ramp-up/tear-down)
-  - features to improve standard compliance (fast RX-to-TX switching, fast ACK, inter-frame-space enforcement, etc.)
+  - features to improve standard compliance (fast rx-to-tx switching, fast ACK, inter-frame-space enforcement, etc.)
   - high precision timing of packet sending and receive windows
   - high precision timestamping of incoming and outgoing packets (including sub-ns-precision ranging timestamps on UWB hardware),
   - automatic CCA, CSMA/CA, CRC checking, ACK, etc.